Asklepieion in Kos

 Despite the changes caused on the structure by the earthquakes, it is easy to tell apart the different rooms that were part of this building.
 The first terrace is enclosed by a portico with the shape of a Pi (Greek letter P), which leaves the south side open.
 This portico is said to hold a medical school, although this is not proven.
-On it east side there is a complex of Roman baths, dating from the 3rd century AD and with some porticoes as well, which used to have precincts for the patients and their families.
+On its east side, there is a complex of Roman baths, dating from the 3rd century AD and with some porticoes as well, which used to have precincts for the patients and their families.

 The second terrace holds the oldest structure of this construction, the ruins of an altar dating from the 4th century BC.
-To the south it can be found an area called where patients expected to see Asklepios apparition, in order to cure them during their dreams.
+To the south, it can be found an area called where patients expected to see Asklepios apparition, in order to cure them during their dreams.
 To the left and the right of the altar, the ruins of two smaller temples lay as well.
 There are also some restored columns belonging to the Ionic Temple of Apollo (II Century BC).

 Finally, on the third terrace, the remains of the Doric Temple of Asklepeion, dating from the 2nd century BC as well, can be seen.
-Asklepieion's centre also holds a church dedicated to Panagia Tarsou, built during the early Christian period.
+Asklepieion's center also holds a church dedicated to Panagia Tarsou, built during the early Christian period.
 This period may have influenced the disuse of the Asklepieion in the sense that it was never reconstructed after the earthquake, as it has many idolatry elements.
 What remains from this church is just a capital with the initials ICXP, meaning Jesus Christ.

-This location is basically the top of a verdant hill, from which the town of Kos, as well as its suburbs can be viewed.
+This location is basically the top of a verdant hill, from which the town of Kos, as well as its suburbs, can be viewed.
 The nice calm and even joyful vibe that it transmits are enjoyed by tourists in our days, just like it happened with patients in the past centuries.